Why a Callback Costs 5 Times the Cost of an Original Installation

-It’s easy to expect that a callback to a completed job can double your cost for the installation – once for the installation, and once more to fix it.
-Unfortunately, callbacks can actually cost up to five times as much as the original installation.
-Here’s why, by the numbers:
+It’s natural to expect that a callback to a completed job could double your cost for the installation, since you’d pay once for the installation, and once more to fix it.
+Unfortunately, callbacks actually can cost up to five times as much as the original installation.

 - The cost of the labor and materials to do the repair.
-This might include also scaffold and equipment rental.
+This might include scaffold and equipment rental.

 - When the tricky parts of a job are being constructed, spend the extra management time to ensure the work will function and appear as planned.

-- Stay up to date on new materials, tools, building techniques and project management software by reading masonry as well as other construction-related magazines, visiting construction-related websites, and joining your local masonry and construction-related trade groups.
+- Stay up to date on new materials, tools, building techniques and project management software by reading masonry trade publications as well as other construction-related magazines, visiting construction-related websites, and joining your local masonry and construction-related trade groups.

-- Request product samples from manufacturers and try them out on test walls when your business slows during the winter.
+- Request product samples from manufacturers, and try them out on test walls when your business slows during the winter.
 You never know when you might run across something new that reduces your costs while improving quality.